marymar/vue-harry-potter-quiz-workshop/workshop-steps/step7.md

 <ul class="quiz-choices" v-else-if="stage === 'quiz'">...</ul>
 ```

-If the user makes a choice we have to change some values in the store to continue with next question and to keep in mind, which answers the user gave.
-Now we have to do that in the defined way and to use the mutation methods from the store.
+If the user makes a choice, we have to change some values in the store to continue with the next question, and to keep in mind which answers the user gave until this point.

+We'll need to do this in the defined way and use mutation methods from the store.

 We also have to import the mutations from the store.